flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

     ATC interventions and often lead to late descents preventing ATC from issuing approach shortcuts and may even lead to forced holds to lose altitude.

+!!! warning "Disclaimer"
+    The level of detail in this guide is meant to provide FlyByWire A32NX users the ability to adequately use the
+    vertical navigation features of the aircraft.<p/>
+    As this is a vast and complicated topic this guide can't cover everything and additional sources and further reading is recommended to master this topic.

 ## Chapters

 | Quick Links                                                             |